 1. What happens to books that are deselected?

-The University Library partners with Better World Books, a socially-conscious bookseller that donates or sells deselected library books.
+The University Library partners with Discover Books, a socially-conscious bookseller that donates or sells deselected library books.
 Proceeds from sales are returned to Santa Clara University, which donates the money to the non-profit Friends of African Village Libraries

 2. How do you decide which books to deselect?

 We are taking a multi-pronged approach that takes into account:

 3. Are you relying on an algorithm to determine what gets deselected?

 We are incorporating database queries and analytics into the criteria for deselection, but these are not the only determinants.
 And we are actively looking at the results to see how to adjust our criteria for different subject areas.

 No. Usage is just one of a number of criteria that are incorporated into determining whether a given book should be deselected.
 We also consider the age of the book and whether it is available from other libraries in the LINK+ network.
 If a book has never circulated, but no other library in the LINK+ network holds a copy, we will keep it.

 5. Are you applying the same criteria to every part of the library?